thibaultmg/acm-rag-content/docs/acm/2.15/mce_acm_integration/main.md

     ...
     ```

-# Image Based Install Operator

-Install the Image Based Install Operator so that you can complete and
-manage image-based cluster installations by using the same APIs as
-existing installation methods.

-For more information about, and to learn how to enable the Image Based
-Install Operator, see Image-based installations for single-node
-OpenShift.

 ## Installing single-node OpenShift clusters with the SiteConfig operator

 Install your clusters with the SiteConfig operator by using the default